01aayu/Grocery/README.md

 Grocery List
+![image](https://github.com/user-attachments/assets/0e30fb02-79a4-4dd3-bc19-c69578d49b58)
 This is normal grocery list in which add items with their price.
-I used react.js and node.js for this project
+I used react.js and node.js for this project.
-![image](https://github.com/user-attachments/assets/0e30fb02-79a4-4dd3-bc19-c69578d49b58)